cyberrumor/ammo/README.md

   will be moved up.
 - Make changes persist on disk!
 Nothing will be changed if you don't commit: `commit`
 - Use the `help` command so you don't have to read instructions from here :)
+- Launch the game through steam.
+If you want to use skse, copy skse64_loader.exe to SkyrimSELauncher.exe.

 # Implementation Details of `commit`